How does the short-stem prosthesis differ from a classical hip prosthesis?

 Why has the short-stem prosthesis prevailed?

-The short-stem prosthesis has prevailed because it is bone-preserving, anatomically correct, and future-proof.
-It preserves more of the patient's own bone, enables a more natural feeling of movement, and facilitates later revision surgeries.
-In addition, patients benefit from faster rehabilitation, high stability, and an ideal combination with muscle-sparing surgical approaches like the DAA.
+The Short stem prosthesis has become established because it is bone‑saving, anatomically correct and future‑proof.
+It retains more autologous bone, enables a more natural feeling of movement and facilitates later revision surgeries.
+In addition, patients benefit from faster rehabilitation, high stability and an ideal combination with muscle‑sparing surgical approaches such as the DAA.

 Expert Advice: Why Short Stems Are Often the First Choice Today

-Among the leading specialists for short stem prostheses in Germany is Prof. Dr. med.
-Karl Philipp Kutzner, Head of the Endoprotheticum in Mainz.
-His many years of scientific and surgical experience clearly show that modern short stems represent a more stable, biologically sensible, and long-term sustainable solution for many patients.
+To the leading specialists for short‑stem prostheses in Germany belongs Prof. Dr. med.
+Karl Philipp Kutzner, head of the Endoprosthetics department in Mainz.
+His many years of scientific and operative experience clearly show that modern short stems represent the more stable, biologically sensible and long‑term sustainable solution for many patients.

-In the Endoprotheticum patients benefit from precise diagnostics, differentiated expectation analysis and advice on which hip prosthesis is really best suited anatomically and functionally.
-Especially in younger and sportily active patients, Prof. Kutzner frequently recommends short stems because they create the best conditions for high mobility, less bone damage and long-lasting implant stability .
+In the Endoprotheticum patients benefit from precise diagnostics, differentiated expectation analysis and counseling that determines which hip prosthesis is truly the most suitable anatomically and functionally.
+Especially for younger and physically active patients, Prof. Kutzner often recommends short stems, because they best conditions for high mobility, reduced bone damage and long-lasting implant stability are created.

 Anyone wanting to know if a short stem prosthesis is the right option will find a particularly well-founded and individual assessment at Endoprotheticum – based on genuine specialization and comprehensive surgical experience.